madhavanpallan/SubBot_2_0/README.md

-# SubBot - 2.0 Chatbot for the commuters of New York Subway Upgraded
+# SubBot - 2.0 Chatbot for the commuters of New York Subway Upgraded.

 Abstract:- SubBot - 2.0 is chatbot, acting as a reporting system for traffic control and management for services of New York Subway
 Transit System.
 The services include status, entry, exit points, the division of a subway and also train feeds at a subway.
 The